Your university login (username and password) provides access to many IT services including:

 Do not disclose your password to anyone.
 If you suspect someone has guessed your password or has watched as you typed it - you should change it immediately.

-- Use a minimum of 8 and maximum of 30 characters and not include any spaces
+- Use a minimum of 8 and maximum of 30 characters – do not include any spaces

 Charles Sturt University will never ask you for your password via email, phone, letter or face to face.